shaystrong/who-is-shay/README.md

 9. Data or death.
 Just kidding.
 But data is imperative for me to make decisions for the team or to help you with a problem or project.
 When you present ideas or information to me, be data-driven and quantitative if possible.
 Avoid qualitative assessements when possible, especially when talking about engineering projects.
 10. I care about you as a person (and your work-life balance).
 I enjoy hearing about your hobbies, families, and projects outside of work.
 11. I am a visual learner and communicator.
 I appreciate whiteboarding, graphics, and sketches.
+12. I highly value proactivity and a willingness to own things.
+Don't wait for me to task you.

 ## Operating Approach